Batman (comic strip): Batman with Robin the Boy Wonder (1966–1973)

 Although it was credited to "Bob Kane", this series was actually ghostwritten, as noted below.
 The strip ran on Sunday from May 29, 1966, to July 13, 1969, and daily from May 30, 1966, to 1973.
 At first, this series was a campy revival drawing on the popularity of the Batman TV show, as exemplified by the guest appearance of celebrities like Jack Benny and public figures like Conrad Hilton.
 Later, it told more serious Batman stories and featured guest appearances by Batgirl, Superman and Aquaman.
 A 1970 sequence featuring the Green Arrow and the Man-Bat was reprinted in Amazing World of DC Comics #4-5 (1975).
 It was syndicated by the Ledger Syndicate.

 Episode guide

 The Sunday strips ended July 13, 1969.
 The daily strips continued and were drawn by Plastino through Jan.
 1, 1972, with Nick Cardy assisting on the art toward the end.
 They were written by Ellsworth until July 1970 and then by E. Nelson Bridwell.
 E. M. Stout took over the strip on January 3, 1972.
-Batman and Robin continued to appear in the strip, but were now teamed up with a new hero called Galexo until it ended in 1973.
+Batman and Robin failed to appear regularly in the strip, supposedly teamed up with a new hero called Galexo, who eventually took over until it ended in 1973.

 This series was reprinted by The Library of American Comics in a three-volume collection which began in 2014 and was titled Batman - Silver Age Newspaper Comics.